madison-nicole/video-game-tracker/README.md

 <h3 align="center">The GameDex</h3>

   <p align="center">
-    The GameDex is a video game tracking website where you can save and rate the games you've played!
+    The GameDex is a video game tracking website where you can save and rate the games you've played.
   </p>
 </div>